MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/app-declarations.md

 ## Customers can install this app to alternate drives or removable storage.

 This box is checked by default, to allow customers to install your app to external or removable storage media such as an SD card, or to a non-system volume drive such as an external drive.
-(For Windows Phone 8.1, this was previously indicated via StoreManifest.xml.)

 If you want to prevent your app from being installed to alternate drives or removable storage, and only allow installation to the internal hard drive on their device, uncheck this box.

-Note that there is no option to restrict installation so that an app can *only* be installed to removable storage media.
+(Note that there is no option to restrict installation so that an app can *only* be installed to removable storage media.)

 ## Windows can include this app's data in automatic backups to OneDrive.

 This box is checked by default, to allow your app's data to be included when a customer chooses to have Windows make automated backups to OneDrive.
-(For Windows Phone 8.1, this was previously indicated via StoreManifest.xml.)

 If you want to prevent your app's data from being included in automated backups, uncheck this box.